-Keeping the PDN impedance low is important for ensuring high speed components do not create power rail ripple and ground bounce when they switch.
+Keeping the PDN impedance low is important for ensuring high-speed components do not create power rail ripple and ground bounce when they switch.
 If the PDN impedance is low enough, then these effects will not be noticed in the system.
-Once the plane impedance in the PDN has been calculated, it’s now possible to determine whether any power rail ripple and noise will cause the power delivery to fall outside allowed limits.
+Once the plane impedance in the PDN has been calculated, it’s now possible to determine whether any power rail ripple and noise will cause the power delivery to fall outside the allowed limits.

 Design the Best PCB Stackup for Low PDN Impedance in Altium Designer

 Designing to low PDN impedance requires placing ground and power layers close together on adjacent layers to ensure high plane capacitance.
 It also helps to select the right set of PCB materials to ensure the design has low loss and low PDN impedance.
 The integrated Layer Stack Manager in Altium Designer is the first tool you’ll use to ensure you’re designing to your target PDN impedance as you create your design.